grnet/mupy/README.md

 local_settings), receives an email notification to go and chose which hosts can be viewed by the new user.
 The new user cannot see any host by default.

-#### Read only users
-A user is read only by default.
-An admin can assign to him nodes and saved searches to watch through the admin interface.

 #### Limits
 If a user is assigned more than 1000 graphs then, mupy will be sloppy and irritating to use.
 So assigning too many graphs to a user is strongly discouraged.